Hakorr/AnyUnlocker/README.md

 It's ethical to unlock parts you could normally get in gameplay anyway, since it's just saving time.
 I don't know why Geometa expects people to have unlimited time, skilled engineers could give good bug reports, but won't grind 50+ hours just to start experimenting.
 I just want to build stuff, and forcing survival in "creative" sucks.
 Many, many people agree with me.

+AnyUnlocker does not bypass any of the game's own restrictions.
+It simply gives you items you can unlock with 100 hours of legitimate gameplay.

 ## Easy filtering of items

 <img width="914" height="718" alt="image" src="https://github.com/user-attachments/assets/1e6c14ca-f836-413a-a664-7c4723667476" />